dasoe/ofxXmlBasedProjectSettings/README.md

     // init the xml.
 The added variables will be processed
     //
-    // Second parameter switches on debug stuff: When true, the variables "debug", "verbose" and "logToFile" will be added, which control the debug output
+    // Second parameter switches on logging stuff: When true, the variables "logging", "verbose" and "logToFile" will be added, which control the logging output
     // (everything that is sent through ofLog functions).
 Should be used in the main/first xml object/file
     settingsXml.init("settings.xml",true);

-    // do the same for other objects/files, but debug stuff should not be used another time (as it used for App in general it would not make any sense to do it 2 times)
+    // do the same for other objects/files, but logging stuff should not be used another time (as it used for App in general it would not make any sense to do it 2 times)

 	otherXml.addInt("otherInt", 156);
 	otherXml.addVec2f("punkt1", ofVec2f(10, 23));